 Knowledge of Good and Evil, and afterward there was no act they could do

 to counteract the curse.
-That is, there is nothing we can do to be saved.
+In the same way, there is nothing we can do to be

-Remember what the jailer said to Paul, “Sirs, what must I do to be saved?”
+Remember what the jailer said, “Sirs, what must I do to be saved?”

 and what was Paul’s response?
 “Believe in the Lord Jesus, and you will be